 PLEASE, PLEASE, PLEASE keep all correspondence in the string on the site.
 I cannot guarantee that I will even see, let alone respond to emails sent to my private email address.

 PLEASE NOTE -- there is restricted height in the sleeping loft, and the double bed is LOW.
 Please study the photographs, and read the descriptions carefully.

 THE APARTMENT IS PRESENTED AS A DOUBLE UNIT.
 I will assume that is what is required, unless told otherwise.
 A 90cm contract-quality foldaway bed is available for an extra guest.
 If the apartment is required as a TWIN- there is an additional charge of €10 per rental period, to cover the cost of the extra laundry.

-LATE ARRIVALS ( after 8pm) need to be signalled well in advanced.
+LATE ARRIVALS ( after 7pm) need to be signalled well in advanced.
 Very late arrivals will be subject to a late check-in fee, collected in cash, upon arrival.